cert-manager/cert-manager/GOVERNANCE.md

 # cert-manager Governance

 This document defines project governance for the cert-manager project.
-It contains a list of roles that can be held by humans, and any additional requirements, privileges, and responsibilities that come with each role.
-A role is held by a person, and a person can hold multiple roles.
+Its purpose is to describe how decisions are made on the project and how anyone can influence these decisions.
+We have six levels of responsability, each one building on the previous:

+- Contributor,
+- GitHub Member,
+- Reviewer,
+- Approver,
+- Maintainer,
+- Admin.

-## Contributor Role
+## Contributors

 cert-manager is for everyone.
 Anyone can become a cert-manager contributor simply by contributing to the project, whether through code, documentation, blog